klmr/trna/README.md

 Rudolph & al. paper.
 You can find information on how to run the pipeline or use individual components in the following sections.
 Enjoy!

+Please consult the online methods for more details.

 Dependencies
 ------------

 This pipeline requires Python 2.7 and R 3.0.
 Dependencies on R packages are listed in the `DEPENDS` file.
-Further dependencies include:
+Further dependencies are:

 * Meme (4.9.0)
 * [klmr/rcane][] (included as submodule)